alemar11/ios-watchos-tvos-macos-resources/README.md

 * [RCCPeakableImageView](https://github.com/robertoseidenberg/RCCPeakableImageView) - Implementation of a "peekable" thumbnail image.
 * [RPSlidingMenu](https://github.com/RobotsAndPencils/RPSlidingMenu)
 * [Stretchy-Collection-View](https://github.com/cnoon/Stretchy-Collection-View) - A demo app of how to use a custom UICollectionViewFlowLayout to create a stretchy collection view just like Evernote does in iOS 7.
+* [TGLStackedViewController](https://github.com/gleue/TGLStackedViewController) - A stack layout with gesture-based reordering using UICollectionView -- inspired by Passbook and Reminders apps.
 * [THSpringyCollectionView](https://github.com/tristanhimmelman/THSpringyCollectionView) - A memory and CPU efficient implementation of a collection view with cells that bounce around like they do in the iOS 7 messages app.
 * [uicollectionview-reordering](https://github.com/nshintio/uicollectionview-reordering) - UICollectionView with iOS 9 supports easy reordering.
 * [UICollectionViewWithSearchBar](https://github.com/sambudda/UICollectionViewWithSearchBar) - UICollectionView With SearchBar.